 We all have to take better care of ourselves.
 Maybe it’s not a medical problem that’s your issue.
 But don’t push aside the things that bother you because then any problem you have may only get worse or the worry of not knowing what is actually wrong will make you ill.

 I know there are countries in the world where healthcare is not like that of the NHS.
 Some people fear going to the doctor because of previous trauma, fear of the outcome or the cost.
 And that makes me so sad.
 I’m sorry if that sounds patronising, it’s not my intent.
 You should be able to trust medical professionals, you should feel safe, you should go if you need to and not worry about money.
 Even with all the faults of our system, the idea that healthcare should be mostly free shouldn’t be controversial.

-I’m keeping a keen eye on my health going forward and hope the changes I’m making aren’t too late.
+Anyway, I’m keeping a keen eye on my health going forward and hope the changes I’m making aren’t too late.
 I am a true believer in all things that it is never too late.
 Also, I’m trying to not let my mind wander and turn every pang in my chest into a terminal illness.
 Which is so easy to do with Dr Google at your fingertips.

 Let’s stay healthy together!

 Featured Image: Pixabay